 Quinces are grown best in hot dry climates around the world and are used in both savory and sweet dishes.
 Some people are put off using quinces due to their long cooking time.
 This is why pickling the quinces in vinegar and sugar is such a great way to make it easier to use these tasty condiments all year round.
-Sweet pickled quinces elevate slow cooked dishes to another level particularly lamb and pork.
-At the same time they can be poached in a vanilla bean sugar syrup and transformed into an amazing dessert.
+Sweet pickled quinces elevate slow-cooked dishes to another level particularly lamb and pork.
+At the same time, they can be poached in vanilla bean sugar syrup and transformed into an amazing dessert.

 Spices used in this recipe

 Add quince and simmer for approximately 20 min, till just soft and the quince turns a soft pink.
 Watch the quince does not become mushy.
-Allow to cool in the pan.
+Allow cooling in the pan.

-Spoon the quince with some juice and spices hot clean jars.
+Spoon the quince with some juice and spices in hot clean jars.
 Make sure the juice covers the quinces or discoloration will occur.

-It takes approximately 2-3 weeks for the quince flavour to develop fully so be patient it is worth the wait.
+It takes approximately 2-3 weeks for the quince flavor to develop fully so be patient it is worth the wait.